HomeMy WebLinkAbout1956-12-26 PLANNING BOARD YT'ETING

 it was moved, seconded and unanimously

-VOTED: that the rrellminary subdivision plan entitled
+VOTED- that the preliminary subdivision plan entitled

-"Highland Glenn Lexington, Mass.", dated Oct, 9,
+"Highland Glenn Lexington, Mass ", dated Oct .
+9,

-18561 submitted to the Board on December 10,
+106, submitted to the Board nn December 10,

 1956, be and hereby is disapproved for the rea-